surfiniaburger/ocr-with-ctr/Readme.md

 #### ## Credit & Aknowledgement
 > **Data Acknowledgements:**
-> We would like to express our gratitude to **Mohammad Javad Esmaeili** for providing the `Persian_Arabic_TextLine_Image_Ocr_Medium` dataset.
+> We would like to express our gratitude to **Mohammad Reza Hajesmaeili** for providing the `Persian_Arabic_TextLine_Image_Ocr_Medium` dataset.
 This open-source contribution was essential in training our model to handle the nuances of Persian and Arabic scripts.